zehengl/django-survey/README.md

 You can manage the way the report is created in a yaml file, globally, survey by survey, or question by question.
-In order to render pdf you will need to install xelatex.
+In order to render pdf you will need to install `xelatex`.
 You will also need python3-tk for sankey's diagram.

-The results are generated for the server only when needed, but you can force it as a developper with:
+The results are generated for the server only when needed, but you can force it as a developer with:

 ~~~~bash
 python manage.py exportresult -h